Joseph Joanovici

-Joseph Joanovici (also Ioinovici or Joinovici, 1905 –1965) was a French merchant of scrap metal who supplied both Nazi Germany and the French Resistance during the German occupation of France in World War II.
+Joseph Joanovici (also Ioinovici or Joinovici, 1905 –1965) was a Russian-born Romanian-French scrap metal merchant who supplied Nazi Germany and funded the French Resistance with the proceeds during the German occupation of France in World War II.

+He made a fortune during the four years of the occupation, and spent it entertaining high-ranking officials.
+He sold the Germans metal, bribed Nazis officers, financed the Resistance, and may also have given information to Soviet intelligence.

 Early life

 Joseph Joanovici was born on 20 February 1905 in Chișinău, then part of the Russian Empire, now the capital of Moldova.
-That same year he became orphaned after his parents were killed during the 1905 Chișinău pogrom.
-He married a fellow orphan named Eva and in 1925 emigrated to France, settling in a northern suburb of Paris.
+His parents were killed in the 1905 Chișinău pogrom.
+He married a fellow orphan named Eva and in 1925 emigrated to France, settling in a suburb of Paris.